jonnor/ipld-image/README.md

 A [mipmap](https://en.wikipedia.org/wiki/Mipmap) is an structure for efficiently storing images at different levels of detail.
-At the lowest level are the original image in full resolution, then at each level up the.
-So 4 tiles at level N becomes 1 tile at level N+1.
+At the lowest level are the original image in full resolution, then at each level up the image resolution is halved in both width and height.
+So 2x2=4 tiles at level N becomes 1 tile at level N+1.

-ipld-image uses a mipmapped structure, but instead of each level being a continous buffer, it is a set of tiles, each tile containing a piece of the pixel data.
+ipld-image uses a mipmapped structure, but instead of each level being a continous buffer, it is a set of tiles, with each tile containing a piece of the pixel data.

 Pseudo-YAML structure.